Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Step 3: Install OpenSSL

 To use the line PC, you must have OpenSSL installed.
-On a UNIX machine, OpenSSL is available with the default installation.
+On an Ubuntu machine, OpenSSL is available with the default installation.
 For more information, see OpenSSL.
 On a Windows machine, you can install OpenSSL from the OpenSSL binaries page.

 Step 4: Install Sidewalk signing tool